Avalanche Safety Training

 AvSAR crédit Scott Bennet CAA

-The first professional training course to present the fundamental concepts, techniques, and strategies of search and rescue for responding to an avalanche incident.
-This four-day course will be offered in Quebec in French from January 7 to 10, 2025.
+First professional training course introducing the fundamental concepts, techniques, and strategies of search and rescue for responding to avalanche incidents.
+This four-day course will be offered in Quebec in French from January 9 to 12, 2026, at Forêt Montmorency.

 Niveau 1 Profil de neige